About the course

 Each of the MSc research projects lasts for about 16 weeks and is selected from a very extensive list of approved abstracts.
-These are written up as 10,000-word dissertations.
 With over 100 abstracts submitted each year, there is always plenty of choice, but if you are interested in a particular lab or research topic then you are welcome to discuss a potential project independently with an appropriate supervisor.
 Many of these projects lead to publications.

 Years two to four

 Early in May of the first year, you will meet with the course director and course lecturer to discuss the process for selecting your DPhil project.
 It is recommended that you talk to several potential supervisors and, in many cases, collaborative projects are proposed.